student-amai-reading-group/student-amai-reading-group.github.io/README.md

-# SAMAI website

-Single-page site for SAMAI, the Student Applied Math & AI Reading Group.
+Single-page site for Student Applied Math & AI Reading Group.
 Everything lives in `index.html` — there is no build step, no dependencies, no framework.

 ## Adding a paper